French Kiss (Bob Welch album)

 French Kiss is the solo debut by former Fleetwood Mac singer/guitarist Bob Welch.
 The songs, with the exception of "Sentimental Lady", were intended for a projected third album by Welch's previous band, Paris.
 However, the group fell apart in 1977 before recording could begin.
 So instead, Welch used these songs for his debut solo album.

+History

-For the most part, French Kiss presents a mix of hard rock guitar, disco-ish rhythms and sweeping strings.
-The big hits were "Ebony Eyes" (with backing vocals by Juice Newton), which peaked at number 14 in the US; and a revised version of "Sentimental Lady", a song that Welch had originally recorded with Fleetwood Mac in 1972 for the album Bare Trees, which peaked at number 8.
-"Hot Love, Cold World" also became a minor hit, which peaked at number 31.
+The album produced three hit singles: "Ebony Eyes" (with backing vocals by Juice Newton) peaking at number 14 in the US; a revised version of Fleetwood Mac's "Sentimental Lady", peaking at number 8; and "Hot Love, Cold World", which peaked at number 31.

 The album itself peaked at number 12 in the US and later went platinum.
 It is Welch's best-selling album.

 The album features guest appearances by former Fleetwood Mac bandmates Mick Fleetwood, Christine McVie and Welch's successor, Lindsey Buckingham.

 Track listing

-All songs written by Bob Welch, except where noted.
+All songs written by Bob Welch, with additional writers noted.